Johnny Bravo Goes to Bollywood

 Johnny Bravo Goes to Bollywood is a 2011 animated comedy television film based on the animated television series Johnny Bravo created by Van Partible.
 It premiered on Cartoon Network in Australia and New Zealand on November 4, 2011.

 The movie was originally an 11-minute short done by Partible in Mumbai at Famous House of Animation.
 It was originally created for a strictly Indian audience, and the full short was done completely in Hindi and Dub in English.
 It aired on June 28, 2009 on Cartoon Network India.
 The following year, the short was lengthened to 78 minutes, and was done completely in English and Hindi to be aired globally.

 Plot

-After watching a True Hollywood Stories-type documentary in which he is considered a forgotten star, Johnny Bravo travels to Mumbai, the entertainment capital of India, to prove himself he is still popular, confusing Bollywood, India, with Hollywood and Indiana respectively.
+After watching a True Hollywood Stories-type documentary in which he is considered a forgotten star, Johnny Bravo and his helper monkey Jeeves travel to Mumbai, the entertainment capital of India, to prove himself he is still popular, confusing Bollywood, India, with Hollywood and Indiana respectively.
 Eventually Johnny finds himself in the middle of a murder plot to kill Bollywood's greatest star, Jiggy (Johnny's Indian equivalent and rival).